digininja/powershell_port_scanner/README.md

 Test-Port digi.ninja 443 1000
 ```

-Check digi.ninja port 443 and with a 1000ms (1second) timeout.
+Check digi.ninja port 443 and with a 1000ms (1 second) timeout.
 The timeout parameter is optional.

 ## Pull Requests and Improvements